margaretschaub/Sunscreen/README.md

+# Sunscreen Data Analysis

+## Pricing and Availability of Reef-Safe Sunscreen in Hawaii

 I used python, MySQL and Tableau to design an interactive Tableau dashboard to investigate sunscreens sold in Hawaii.
 The purpose of this tool is two-fold:

-Inform consumers of the pricing and availability of sunscreens in each of the reef-safety categories at specific stores
+-Inform consumers of the pricing and availability of sunscreens in each of the reef-safety categories at specific stores

-Identify the “best buy” for reef-safe sunscreen
+-Identify the “best buy” for reef-safe sunscreen

 The completed dashboard is available for download: Sunscreen Workbook Download.twbx or online at Tableau public: https://public.tableau.com/app/profile/margaret.schaub